-Off-campus courses are currently offered at South Windsor High School and the East Hartford Community Cultural Center.
+Off-campus courses are currently offered at East Hartford Community Cultural Center and at studios, parks, schools and community sites in the region.
 The course offerings are designed to meet the specific needs of the employers and residents of the area.
 The Division continually seeks to establish new off-campus sites to respond to business and community needs.